ymolists/website/src/routes/docs/index.md

 You even start switching between workspaces - one for your feature, one for reviewing a PR/MR, one for a bug, one for another MR/PR.

-Only then you are **always ready-to-code** - immediately creative, immediately productive with the click of a button and without any friction. allowing yourself and your team to build applications quicker and more collaboratively.
+Only then you are **always ready-to-code** - immediately creative, immediately productive with the click of a button and without any friction.
+Allowing yourself and your team to build applications quicker and more collaboratively.

 <h2>Your computer in the cloud</h2>